keyaria/esg-form-application/README.md

-# EsgFormApplication
+# ESG Form Application

-Take assemention on ESG standars and see results and all prior assessments
+Take assessment on ESG standars and see results and all prior assessments

 ## Technical Stack

 - AngularJS
 - Typescript
 - Firebase / FireStore
+- TaigaUI and TailwindCSS

 ## Solution / Design Decisions